YamKabakov/cs-data-structures/src/hashmap/README.md

 - Collision handling is done using **separate chaining** (linked lists in buckets).
 - The hash map resizes itself automatically to maintain performance.
-- All features are tested in `HashMapTest.java`.
+- All operations are tested in `HashMapTest.java`.

 ---